motivemachine/LORA_remote_relays/README.md

 - [x] Finish and debug 'status' functions
 - [ ] Further testing of board temperature rise at high currents
 - [ ] Change from polling loop to pin-change interrupt
-- [ ] Clean up lots of old comments, debug info and test functions
+- [x] Clean up lots of old comments, debug info and test functions
-- [ ] Add some pictures and test results
+- [x] Add watchdog timer for protection from random hangups.